DrexelCyberDragons/CPTC/README.md

 # CPTC

-This is the structure of our google.
+This is the structure of our google drive.
 ```
 -Windows Domain
 -Scans